10.1 Tree Risk Domain Orientation

 - Clarify the assignment, assessment level, time frame, and limitations.

-- Identify targets and how often they are present.
+- Identify targets and how often they are present (occupancy).

 - Review site factors such as exposure, soil, slope, grade changes, drainage, and construction history.

-- Inspect the tree for obvious defects in roots, trunk, scaffold branches, crown, and deadwood.
+- Inspect the tree for obvious defects in roots, root collar, trunk, scaffold branches, crown, and deadwood.

-- Consider likelihood of failure, likelihood of impact, and consequences.
+- Rate likelihood of failure, likelihood of impact, and consequences for each condition of concern.

-- Recommend mitigation and inspection intervals that fit the findings.
+- Recommend mitigation and a reinspection interval that fits the findings.

 - Document observations, assumptions, limitations, and communication to the owner or manager.

 Scenario: A large dead limb hangs over a park bench used every lunch hour.
-The exam answer should not focus only on whether the tree species is generally strong.
-The target is frequent, the part is dead, and the consequence could be injury.
-A reasonable response may be prompt pruning or restricting access until mitigation occurs.
+The exam answer should not focus only on whether the species is generally strong.
+The target is frequent, the part is dead, and the consequence could be injury, so a defensible response is prompt pruning or restricting access until mitigation occurs.

-Scenario: A mature tree has a cavity visible from the sidewalk, but the assignment is a quick limited inspection from a passing vehicle.
-The arborist should not make advanced internal conclusions from that scope.
-The appropriate recommendation may be a basic or advanced follow-up because the observed condition cannot be fully evaluated from the limited view.
+Scenario: A mature tree has a cavity visible from the sidewalk, but the assignment is a quick drive-by limited inspection.
+The arborist should not draw advanced internal conclusions from that scope.
+The appropriate recommendation is a basic or advanced follow-up, because the condition cannot be fully evaluated from the limited view.

 Which statement is most appropriate in a tree risk report?